 Tofu Fried Rice is a fantastic vegetarian recipe that cooks in under 20 minutes.
-Just fry tofu, eggs, garlic, ginger, carrots, scallions, peas with rice and toss with an easy sesame-soy sauce.
+Just fry tofu, eggs, garlic, ginger, carrots, scallions, and peas with rice, then toss with an easy sesame-soy sauce.

 1. Start by preparing your ingredients, so they are all ready to go before you start cooking.
 Peel and chop 2 large carrots into very small pieces or julienne into thin strips.
 (Larger pieces will not cook through by the time you are done cooking the rest of the ingredients.)